birth control pills

 • Professional Guidance:

-To make informed decisions about cycle syncing and birth control, it is essential to consult with a healthcare professional.
+To make informed decisions about mensrual syncing and birth control, it is essential to consult with a healthcare professional.
 They can provide personalized guidance based on your specific health needs and reproductive goals.
-They can also discuss alternative birth control options or modifications to hormonal birth control methods to align with cycle syncing practices.
+They can also discuss alternative birth control options or modifications to hormonal birth control methods to align with period syncing practices.

 Sources: